symfony/symfony-docs/form/form_themes.rst

 :ref:`twig.form_themes <config-twig-form-themes>` option:

-* `form_div_layout.html.twig`_, wraps each form field inside a ``<div>`` element and it's the theme used by default in Symfony applications unless you configure it as explained later in this article.
+* `form_div_layout.html.twig`_, wraps each form field inside a ``<div>`` element and it is the theme used by default in Symfony applications unless you configure it as explained later in this article.
 * `form_table_layout.html.twig`_, wraps the entire form inside a ``<table>`` element and each form field inside a ``<tr>`` element.
 * `bootstrap_3_layout.html.twig`_, wraps each form field inside a ``<div>`` element with the appropriate CSS classes to apply the styles used by the `Bootstrap 3 CSS framework`_.
-* `bootstrap_3_horizontal_layout.html.twig`_, it's similar to the previous theme, but the CSS classes applied are the ones used to display the forms horizontally (i.e. the label and the widget in the same row).
+* `bootstrap_3_horizontal_layout.html.twig`_, it is similar to the previous theme, but the CSS classes applied are the ones used to display the forms horizontally (i.e. the label and the widget in the same row).
 * `bootstrap_4_layout.html.twig`_, same as ``bootstrap_3_layout.html.twig``, but